 From our own unbiased lab testing, we found out that CBD coffee such as Buddhabeans Coffee Co coffee products does contain cannabinoids.
 The CBD in the tea bags from Lagom Balance Earl Grey Tea, however, was found to contain 10x lower than advertised.

-Analysis of CBD and Other Cannabinoids in Infused Drinks
+Analysis of CBD and Other Cannabinoids in CBD Coffee and Infused Drinks

-The rapid increase in popularity of consumer-based products has been made possible by a
+The rapid increase in the popularity of consumer-based products has been made possible by

 quickly changing regulatory positions on cannabis and hemp.
 The decriminalization,

-legalization and 2018 Farm Bill have all emboldened entrepreneurs to bring innovatively
+legalization, and 2018 Farm Bill have all emboldened entrepreneurs to bring innovative

 consumer products to the market.